Exlll/ConfigLib/README.md

 component of a record type might be missing.
-That can happen, for example, when somebody deleted that field from the configuration file, when the definition of a configuration or record type is changed, or when the `NameFormatter` that was used to create that file is changed.
+That can happen, for example, when somebody deleted that field from the configuration file, when the definition of a configuration or record type is changed, or when the `NameFormatter` that was used to create that file is replaced.

 In such cases, fields of configuration types keep the default value you assigned to them and record components are initialized with the default value of their corresponding type.

-#### `null` values
+#### Null values

+**NOTE:** Null values written to a configuration file generally don't give any indication about which kinds of values the configuration expects.
+Therefore, they not only make it harder for the users of that configuration file to properly configure it, but they might also prevent loading a configuration if the values the users set are of the wrong type.

-Configuration properties let you configure how `null` values are handled when serializing and deserializing a configuration or record type:
+Although strongly discouraged, null values are supported and `ConfigurationProperties` let you configure how they are handled when serializing and deserializing a configuration:

 * By setting `outputNulls` to false, class fields, record components, and collection elements that are null are not output.
 Any comments that belong to such fields are also not written.